waterstopper/waterstopper.github.io/content/regina/types.md

 }
 ```

+## Null

+Null is same as in kotlin or onter languages.

 ## Number

 An abstract class, has Int and Double as inheritants. `Number` can be encountered in type check: